 For these types of customer objections, the starting point is making sure that money is the only objection.
 If they’re objecting with something else, they probably just aren’t interested.
 When money is the only issue, ask, “What if money wasn’t a problem?”

 When they give you that answer, keep playing to it.
 Try to avoid talking about your cost and price structure.
 Remind them what they’re paying for.
-If you’re truly good they can’t afford not to pay you, and they’ll arrive at that conclusion.
+If you’re really that good, then they would be dumb not to go with you, and they’ll arrive at that conclusion.

 Some clients will hold out, and in those scenarios you should see if there’s other decision makers to talk to.
 You should do this before the meeting in most cases, by asking if there’s anyone they want to include.